What are the needs?

 Vulnerable groups are increasingly living in hardship, with little access to life-saving goods and basic services.
 Many Iraqis have crossed into neighbouring countries and are living in dire conditions both within and outside Iraq.

 Iraq is facing not only the consequences of its internal conflict, but also those created by the ongoing conflict in neighbouring Syria, and is hosting hundreds of thousands of registered Syrian refugees.

 How are we helping?

+The EU is a leading donor in the Iraq humanitarian response, supporting all civilians in need, upholding the humanitarian principles of humanity, impartiality, neutrality and independence.
 The EU provides protection and relief to both Iraq’s displaced people and Syrian refugees inside and outside camps in Iraq, as well as other vulnerable populations affected by the conflict.

 Funding ensures food assistance, basic health care, water and sanitation, protection, shelter and the distribution of essential household items.
 The European Commission is supporting a principled and integrated humanitarian response, on the basis of needs only.

 Including the recent announcement at the 2017 United Nations General Assembly of an additional €10 million, the European Commission has committed a total of €82.5 million in humanitarian assistance to Iraq in 2017.
 Since 2015, €350 million have been dedicated by the EU to provide emergency assistance in response to the humanitarian consequences of the current conflict in Iraq.